 Those who pay little attention to performance tend to perform poorly.
 I would take the role of being a teacher and a coach.
-Not imposing it but offering it and seeing what you can do like putting on training sessions or classes for the managers on how to measure and manager activity.
-How they can look at what’s going on numerically to understand whether or not things are going well enough.
-People will not do things their not comfortable doing, so you have to help them get comfortable.
-That’s really the first step.
+Not imposing it but offering it and seeing what you can do, like putting on training sessions or classes for the managers on how to measure and manager activity.
+Help them see how they can look at what’s going on numerically to understand whether or not things are going well.
+People will not do things they’re not comfortable doing, so you have to help them get comfortable.
+That’s the first step.

 Do you recommend Compeat or Intacct and why?

 I think there are different programs for different reasons.
 It is particularly valuable for multi-location, complex operations.
 It is a very robust and thorough platform.
 It’s open architecture, so it allows the API connection to ADP, Paychex, HR programs, Hot Schedule, job costing, and construction accounting.
-Compeat tends to be more focused on the back of the house and front of the house measurements.
-It’s a good fit for smaller single location operations that don’t have a lot of real estate, aren’t building things, don’t have the complexity of multi-format restaurants.
-But it’s a good solution.
+Compeat tends to be more focused on the back and front of the house measurements.
+It’s a good fit for smaller single location operations that have minimal real estate, aren’t building things, and don’t have the complexity of multi-format restaurants.
+For them, it’s a good solution.

 How about a webinar on internal restaurant controls?

-That would be something that would be a lot of fun to do.
-There are even some more interesting technologies at the end of the day.
-Let’s say to provide supervision, detection, deterrence, and documentation of misbehavior, let’s put it that way.
-That is just now getting an expensive enough that people can have that technology embedded in the restaurants and be able to watch out for and supervise that area as well, internal control.
+That would be fun to do.
+There are some more exciting technologies at the end of the day.
+Let’s say to provide supervision, detection, deterrence, and documentation of misbehavior is getting expensive enough that people can have that technology embedded in the restaurants to watch out for and supervise that area as well.
+It’s called internal control.
 Ask the GRA to provide that and will be happy to support them in doing it for you.

 Where do I go to learn about new apps and services available to help me run my business?

-I would go to your current advisors and go to your point of sale providers.
-This is indeed what we do and in our wheelhouse, but there are a lot of services, applications, and tools available to help you run your restaurant effectively than any of us have had in the past.
+I would go to your current advisors and your point of sale providers.
+This is indeed what we do and is in our wheelhouse.
+However, there are a lot of services, applications, and tools available to help you run your restaurant effectively than any of us have had in the past.
 It’s very much like 3 to 4 years ago there was no Uber, now we’re all using Uber.
-It’s the same in this space, a lot of things are coming that are really quite fascinating regarding increasing revenue as well as control costs.
+It’s the same in this space, and many things are coming that are quite fascinating regarding increasing revenue as well as control costs.
 Be inquisitive, ask questions, talk to people who are useful in technology.
-If you’re a franchisee speak to the franchisor; go to where the talent is and ask a lot of questions, do a lot of investigations.
-Google is fantastic for “how do I do XYZ,” and you’ll come up with a whole lot of things to look at an Explorer.
+If you’re a franchisee speak to the franchisor; go to where the talent is and ask many questions, do a lot of investigations.
+Google is fantastic for “how do I do XYZ,” and you’ll come up with a whole lot of things to look at and explore.
 Be curious.

 Does Trusted CFO Solutions help multi-unit independents as well as franchisees?

 Yes, we do.
-Our sweet spot in representation is in growing Dynamic businesses that are outstripping their c-suite talent, need planning, need sophisticated measurement and management systems and need to understand how to use them, build a business, and increase profits.
+Our sweet spot in representation is in growing dynamic businesses that are outstripping their C-Suite talent.
+They need planning, sophisticated measurement, and management systems, and need to understand how to use them to build their business and increase profits.
 We also add virtual CFO services to them.
-So, we also help our clients and putting together financing packages, finding investors, and work with expanding businesses in ways other than financial reporting.
+So, we help our clients by putting together financing packages, finding investors, and work with expanding businesses in ways other than financial reporting.

 How many units do I need to own to get the best value in working with your company?

-The easy answer is how many do you want to be.
-We’ve worked with customers who have as few as two or three, but who plan to be at ten in 2 years and twenty in 3 to 4 years.
-And, they wanted to build their infrastructure on something that would accept that kind of growth.
+The easy answer is how many do you want to be?
+We’ve worked with customers who have as few as two or three, but who plan to be at ten in two years and twenty in three to four years.
+Moreover, they wanted to build their infrastructure on something that would accept that kind of growth.
 If a company only has a few and is comfortable and making enough money out of that to be satisfied, that’s probably not a fit.
-But if you’re ambitious, you want to grow, have big plans and need to have it happen as simply and as efficiently as possible, we’re a good fit.
+However, if you’re ambitious, you want to grow, have big plans and want to have it happen simply and as efficiently as possible, we’re a good fit.